alan-turing-institute/data-training-for-bioscience/README.md

 # Turing-Crick Partnership Project

-*This project will facilitate the development of strategic partnership and resources around skills and capacity building in data science in biomedical research.*
+*This project will facilitate the development of strategic partnerships and resources around skills and capacity building in data science in biomedical research.*

 ## Phase 2: Masterclasses in Data Science and AI for senior researcher

-Introduction to Data Science and AI for senior researchers, group leaders, late PhD/Postdocs and mid- to late-career biomedical scientists.
+Introduction to Data Science and AI for senior researchers, group leaders, late PhD/Postdocs and mid to late-career biomedical scientists.
 Materials developed through this project will enable a foundational understanding of AI and data science in the context of biosciences.
 Furthermore, researchers will receive training for managing, supervising and facilitating open and reproducible research for the wider biology community.
 Funded by the AI for Science and Government Research programme, this project ran from October 2021 to March 2022.

-This project is a follow up of [The Crick-Turing Biomedical Data Science Awards (BDSAs)](https://www.turing.ac.uk/research/research-projects/crick-turing-biomedical-data-science-awards) (**Phase 1** project period: 01/10/2019 – 28/02/2021) carried out under the Turing and Crick partnership.
+This project is a follow-up of [The Crick-Turing Biomedical Data Science Awards (BDSAs)](https://www.turing.ac.uk/research/research-projects/crick-turing-biomedical-data-science-awards) (**Phase 1** project period: 01/10/2019 – 28/02/2021) carried out under the Turing and Crick partnership.

-### Masterclasses developed in this prgramme
+### Masterclasses developed in this programme

 - Introduction to Data Science and AI for senior researchers: https://carpentries-incubator.github.io/data-science-ai-senior-researchers/
 - Managing Open and Reproducible Computational Projects: https://carpentries-incubator.github.io/managing-computational-projects/

 Researchers from outside this project were invited to review and enhance these materials by integrating real-world examples from their work.
-Additionally, professional illustrators (Scriberia) worked with researchers in this projects to develop illustrations to be paired with the written contents.
+Additionally, professional illustrators (Scriberia) worked with researchers in this project to develop illustrations to be paired with the written contents.

 All materials including the illustrations (see [`illustrations-from-review-sprint`](./illustrations-from-review-sprint)) are shared under CC-BY 4.0 License for reuse, remix, sharing and distribution with appropriate citation.